crazyboycjr/des-cbc/README.md

 # des-cbc
-即将加入GUI...

 DES implemented with CBC mode

 Haven't done yet.

 This program do DES algorithm with lots of bitwise operation.
 It is my first time to use GNU Autotools to deploy project.
+===
+After, I add GUI of Qt lib, and try to compile it with Autotools successfully.

 ## Compile
-Firstly, you should excute
+Firstly, you should execute
 ```
 autoreconf -i
 ```